leylaKapi/leylaKapi.github.io/source/_posts/2014-10-22-note-fix-ruby-on-rails-qt-installation.markdown

 title: "Note: Fix Ruby on Rails Qt installation"
 date: 2014-10-22 23:16:22 +0300
 comments: true
-categories: ruby rails gem capybara-webkit install built error
+categories: ruby rails gem capybara-webkit install built error en
 ---

 In your rails project when you run `bundle` command, if you getting below error,